ErwanCondi/SecureSchduledTask/README.md

 # Secure-SchduledTask
-Creates a Hash verification flow in a windows scheduled task to make sure the script wasn't tempered with before executing.
+Creates a Hash verification flow in an existing windows scheduled task to make sure the script wasn't tempered with before executing.